|

 fortunate so far in finding exciting research projects and career

-opportunities.
-I look forward to the future with the same expectation.
-For details of my various research projects, please visit my research page.
 Internships My first internship in the field of color science was in the summer of 2006, as a college intern in the Color and Imaging Science team under Digital Printing Technologies Group, Hewlett-Packard Company in Vancouver, Washington, USA.
 The principal assignment was to develop a framework for conducting psychophysical image quality experiments for image quality (IQ) evaluation in the product development phase.
 I developed a GUI-based software tool in Matlab that helped design and conduct psychophysical experiments.
 The software also analyzed the observer data and generated results in the form of graphs and tables.
 In summer 2007, I worked as a Technical Intern in the Digital Home Group at Intel Corporation in Chandler, Arizona, USA.
 During this internship, I was involved in the development of a new, integrated method for color and contrast enhancement.
 Part of the work was to conduct subjective test to evaluate the performance of the new algorithm.
 This was part of my MS thesis research.
-My latest resume is available here ( in PDF format).
-I continue to update the contents on this and other pages.
-Thank you for visiting my website and hope to see you back in near future.
-Thomson Corporate Research Signal Processing and Acquisition Laboratory 35576 Cesson-Sévigné Cedex France E-mail: sarkar....at....abhijitsarkar.....dot.....com Phone: +33 6 65 42 16 33 (cell) |
+What's new?
+I went through several

 |